revgizmo/zoomstudentengagement_cursor/ISSUE_160_CONSOLIDATED_PLAN.md

 - [ ] Real-world testing validates all improvements
 - [ ] Documentation is comprehensive and user-friendly
 - [ ] No regression in existing functionality
+- [ ] No new CRAN notes introduced
+- [ ] Performance maintained or improved

 ## 🚫 **Avoiding Bloat and Over-Engineering**